AdobeDocs/commerce-admin.en/help/stores-purchase/store-urls.md

 >
 >Adobe strongly recommends transmitting all pages of a production site, including content and product pages, using a secure protocol.

 Adobe Commerce and Magento Open Source can be configured to deliver all pages over `HTTPS` by default.
-If your store has been running up until now with standard protocol, you can improve security by enabling [HTTP Strict Transport Security][2] (HSTS) and upgrading any unsecure page requests that are received by the store.
+If your store has been running up with standard protocol, you can improve security by enabling [HTTP Strict Transport Security][2] (HSTS) and upgrading any unsecure page requests.
 HSTS is an opt-in protocol that prevents browsers from rendering standard `HTTP` pages that are transmitted with unsecure protocol for the specified domain.
 Because search engines might have already indexed each page of your store with standard `HTTP` URLs, you can configure Commerce to upgrade any unsecure page requests to `HTTPS` automatically , so you don't lose any traffic.
 When Commerce is configured to use secure URLs for both the store and Admin, two additional fields appear that allow you to enable `HSTS`.

 ## Configure the base URL